Freeyourgadget/Gadgetbridge/README.md

 * Install firmware from .pbz files
 * Take and share screenshots from the Pebble's screen
 * Morpheuz sleep data syncronization (experimental)

+## Notes about the Pebble Time

+All features are also supported on the Pebble Time, except for the following:

+* Listing installed watchfaces (it will simply display the UUIDs of previously installed watchapps, no matter if they are stil installed or not)
+* Firmware installation is untested and will probably not work.

 ## How to use (Pebble)